-With the pandemic taking over the world since March 2020, and international travel on a halt; I have been busy exploring my own backyard (Sydney).
-I have hiked to all the National parks I wanted to, seen all the places in Sydney I wanted to, and wrote about it here.
+With the pandemic taking over the world in March 2020, and international travel on a halt; I have been busy exploring my own backyard (Sydney).
+I have hiked to all the National parks I wanted to, seen all the places in Sydney I wanted to and wrote about it here.
 Now it is time to move!
 Since we Aussies cannot travel overseas, I decided to move from Sydney to Melbourne, and here is all the tea.

 I mean it looks like if we want to leave the country we have to become boat people!
 Imagine, boats filled with Aussies start washing up on Indonesian shores.
 The world is going mad and this year definitely takes the top spot!

 That being said, my research says we Can travel overseas provided you have an official work letter from the overseas company or if you are a dual citizen and carry a passport of another county.
-It is recommended that we don’t travel overseas at this time but if you badly want to or need to, try looking up the above options and also read on Domicile test and 183-day test.
+It is recommended that we don’t travel overseas at this time but if you badly want to or need to, try looking up the above options and also read on the Domicile test and 183-day test.
 I know a few people who have left Australia applying these options but something to consider is coming back to Australia may not be as easy with the ever-changing quarantine rules, cost, and the limited number of people the government is allowing to fly back.

 In 2019 Economist Intelligence Unit (EIU) listed Melbourne as the second most livable city in the world, followed by Sydney as the 3rd and Vienna 1st.
 All my life I have been a Sydney sider and now I have made the crazy move to become a Melbournian during the covid time for a foreseeable future!
 Whether you are also moving from Sydney to Melbourne for personal or work reasons, I am positive these tips will help you on your interstate move.

 5 tips for moving from Sydney to Melbourne